PSAT

 Students can use the PSAT results to identify specific high school AP courses for which they have the potential to do well.
 Taking even one AP class is a great way to show potential colleges what they can do.
 In addition, knowing where they excel and what skills they should work on can help them with high school course selection.

-Eighth grade students who are absent will not be given make-up tests.
+No makeups or refunds are offered for students who are late or absent on the day of the test.
 Students who are tardy will miss the test and have to wait in the Library.

 Be sure to read the PSAT calculator policy.
 Certain calculators are permitted, but not general-purpose laptops, tablets, mobile phones, smartwatches, or other technology with wireless communications or audio/video capabilities.